pipiscrew/timeline/health/insulin.md

 * prolonged exposure to `EMF` or `dirty electricity` can result irreversible health damage.
 No need to think, rent another apartment.
 * `vaseline` for skin care (moisture).
 * `hydrogen peroxide` (food grade) can be [consumed](http://www.foodgrade-hydrogenperoxide.com/) without troubles (3% 3-10 drops with water).
-  * For starters you want clean [mouth&teeth](https://www.youtube.com/watch?v=cecXwaJGTZo) ? add 1 drop peroxide on your daily toothpaste.
+  * for starters you want clean [mouth&teeth](https://www.youtube.com/watch?v=cecXwaJGTZo) ? add 1 drop peroxide on your daily toothpaste.
 * attention to your `kitchen appliances`
   * Teflon (PTFE) used for non-stick coating, the inhaling fumes produced sucks. (variants PFOS / PFOA / PFAS).
   * Stainless steel (aka inox) / Titanium coating / Enamel coating are the only ones which is `non-reactive`.